Class definition

 Encapsulation

-Encapsulation is way to hide data, properties and methods from outside the world or
+hide data, properties and methods from outside the world or

 outside of the class scope and exposing only necessary thing.Encapsulation complements Abstraction.
 Abstraction display only important features of a class and Encapsulation hides unwanted data or private data from outside of a class.It hides the information within the object and prevents from accidental corruption.